Bob Baffert: Personal life

 Baffert has been married twice and has five children: four with his first wife, Sherry.
 He married his second wife, Jill, a former television reporter based in Louisville, in 2002.
 They had a son in 2004.
 Baffert and his family reside in California.

 Baffert survived a heart attack in late March 2012 while in Dubai conditioning Game On Dude to compete in the Dubai World Cup.

 Following the 2015 Belmont win, Baffert outlined several charities that he and his wife Jill supported.
 He had been paid $200,000 to allow the Burger King to stand behind him in the grandstand during the televised broadcast of the Belmont, after having turned down $150,000 to allow the mascot to appear with him at the Preakness.
 At the post-Belmont press conference, Baffert announced he and his wife would be making donations of $50,000 each to the Thoroughbred Aftercare Alliance, the California Retirement Management Account (CARMA), and Old Friends Equine, all programs for retired race horses; and to the Permanently Disabled Jockey's Fund in memory of a Quarter Horse Jockey named Robert Z. "Bobby" Adair.
 A friend of Baffert's and an inductee into the American Quarter Horse Association Hall of Fame, Adair died on Preakness Day, May 16, 2015, at 71.
-Baffert dedicated American Pharoah's win to Bobby.
+Baffert dedicated American Pharoah's win to Adair.